piky/devstack/README.md

 # Versions

 The devstack master branch generally points to trunk versions of OpenStack components.
-For older, stable versions, look for branches named stable/[mil estone].
+For older, stable versions, look for branches named stable/[milestone].
 For example, you can do the following to create a diablo OpenStack cloud:

     git checkout stable/diablo
     ./stack.sh